bcathings/google-classroom-discord-bot/README.md

 ## installation
 requirements - `nodejs` and `npm`

-set these enviornment variables by making `.env` file in the root directory
+set these enviornment variables by making `.env` file in the project root

 - `GOOGLE_EMAIL` -  your google email address
 - `GOOGLE_PASSWORD` - your google account password